dogriffiths/HFKotlin/content/home/main.md

+# Files for the Drum Machine

+You can download the audio files for the drum machine [here](audio.zip).

 # What will you learn from this book?

 Head First Kotlin is a complete introduction to coding in Kotlin.
 This book helps you learn the Kotlin language with a unique method that goes beyond syntax and how-to manuals, and teaches you how to think like a great Kotlin developer.
 Despite its playful appearance, it's serious stuff.
 You'll learn everything from language fundamentals, through to collections, generics, lambdas and higher-order functions.
 And along the way, you'll get to play with both object-oriented and functional programming.
 If you want to really understand Kotlin, this is the book for you.